slaclab/pysmurf-stable-docker/README.md

 The resulting docker image is tagged with the same git tag string (as returned by `git describe --tags --always`).

+The image is built based on a user defined configuration, using the [definitions.sh](definitions.sh) file.
+In that file, the user can define:
+- The `pysmurf-server-base` image version,
+- The firmware image (mcs) file,
+- The pyrogue definitnion (zip) file,
+- The configuration (yml) file, and
+- The startup arguments

+For more information about how to defined these parameters see [README.buildDefinitions.md](README.buildDefinitions.md).

 ## How to get the container

 To get the docker image, first you will need to install the docker engine in you host OS.
 Then you can pull a copy by running: